heyjoahna/aws-cloudformation/README.md

-# aws-cloudformation
+# AWS CloudFormation
-A collection of AWS CloudFormation templates
+A collection of AWS CloudFormation templates with security configuration